david-c14/SubmarineUtility/manual/index.md

 Whilst I intend to try to keep these modules up to date with changes, I can make no guarantees that this will even be possible.

+**Module Browser will definitely need to be somewhat rewritten for VCVRack v1.0.
+It is my intention to do so as soon as possible.**

 However, these modules are not designed or intended to form any part of your patch behaviour.
 They are intended purely as workflow tools.
 If these modules become incompatible with VCVRack in the future, it should be possible to remove them from the patch without affecting the aural content of the patch.

 ## [Module Browser](modbrowser.md)